 Psychiatric Services: Medical Evaluation and Monitoring

-Psychiatric Services is one of the treatment options available to you as a Georgia State University student through the Counseling and Testing Center.
-The Counseling and Testing Center has a number of part-time psychiatrists on staff available to serve you.
+Psychiatric Services are one of the treatment options available to you as a Georgia State University student through the Counseling & Testing Center (CTC).
+The CTC has a number of part-time psychiatrists on staff available to serve you.

-If you are new to Georgia State University or have not been seen at the Counseling and Testing Center within the last six months, you will need to complete initial paper work and make a consultation appointment with a clinician that will help the counselor recommend the services you need.
-If psychiatric services at the center are recommended, you will be scheduled with a 50 minute initial assessment with a counselor. that counselor can make appointment with a psychiatrist for you.
+If you are new to Georgia State University, or have not been seen at the CTC within the last six months, you will need to complete initial paperwork and make a consultation appointment with a clinician that will help the counselor recommend the services you need.
+If psychiatric services at the center are recommended, you will be scheduled for a 50 minute initial assessment with a counselor.
+Afterwards, that counselor can make an appointment with a psychiatrist for you.
 Your first visit with the psychiatrist is usually an evaluation, which focuses on why you were referred.
-During the initial, one hour evaluation the psychiatrist will talk to you about treatment recommendations and discuss a preliminary treatment plan.
-If you agree with the treatment plan, then a decision about ongoing treatment, probably involving the use of medication, will be discussed.
-For some people, counseling (offered by Counseling and Testing Center therapists) and medication monitoring (offered by the Counseling and Testing Center psychiatrists) provides a complete and comprehensive system of treatment all under the same roof.
+During the evaluation, the psychiatrist will talk to you about treatment recommendations and discuss a preliminary treatment plan.
+If you agree with the treatment plan, then a decision about ongoing treatment will be discussed.
+For some people, counseling (offered by CTC therapists) and medication monitoring (offered by the CTC psychiatrists) provides a complete and comprehensive system of treatment all under the same roof.

 More and more students are coming to the university already being treated with medications.
 We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.

 Even though you may be doing well on medications at present, we need to get to know you and your counseling and psychiatric needs before we can assume responsibility for prescribing and/or monitoring your medication.
 This process starts with an initial consultation with counselor.
-If a student’s needs are beyond the scope of our services, you will be referred to outside providers in the community.
+Some students will be referred for services within the CTC, while others may benefit most from the resources available with other providers in the community.

 If you are running low on your medication, we suggest that you call your former physician to ask for a prescription to be phoned to your local pharmacy.
-Your physician is familiar with your care and your needs and is in the best position to supply you with medication in this interim period.
-Let your physician know you are looking into transferring your services to the Counseling and Testing Center and request a four-week supply of medication.
-Your former physician can call this information into a local pharmacy when you provide the phone number to a pharmacy where you would like to obtain your medications.
+Let your physician know you are looking into transferring your services to the CTC and request a four-week supply of medication.
 If you are taking medication that cannot be called into a local pharmacy, mailing you a prescription may be an option.
-A four-week supply should be adequate to obtain records about previous treatment, complete the evaluation process and provide recommendations.
-We will not refill prescriptions written by other psychiatrist.
+Please note: we will not refill prescriptions written by other psychiatrists.